davitvarshanidze/libft-42/README.md

 # libft

-This project is a personal rewrite of selected functions from the C Standard Library (`libc`), created for educational purposes and deeper understanding of how common low-level operations work under the hood.
+This project is a personal rewrite of selected functions from the C Standard Library (`libc`), created for educational purposes and deeper understanding of how common low-level operations work under the hood

 ## Implemented Functions